Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 - Gluten Free, Cruelty Free

-Taking A Closer Look At One Of These Greenwashed Floss Brands
+Let’s Take A Closer Look At A Greenwashed Floss Brand:

 Looking at drTung’s Smart Floss, I want to know what the actual floss thread is made from.
 If you go to their Amazon page, the ingredients there don’t include the thread’s material.

 They list “simple polyesters” on their product page’s short description, so they’re not hiding it on their site.